alexajuno/notes/doc/secretary.md

 - [ ] JAMC
   - [ ] Week 1
+    - [ ] Requirements gathering
+      - [ ] Survey for the problem understanding, understanding stakeholders' wants and needs
     - [ ] Design system architecture and tech stack
 - Notes
   - [ ] Understand about the achitectural decisions: why choose microservices? alternative options and trade-offs?